metasfresh/metasfresh-documentation/_webui_collection/EN/ProductionCompletion.md

 ---

 ### b) Produce a product and record the consumption of materials
-The products required for the production are deleted from the BOM.
+The products required for the production are deducted from the BOM.
 Adding the produced quantity works as described above.

-1. In the production window, [select](RecordSelection) the component (**CO**) you want to book from the BOM, e.g. "Carrots unwashed".
+1. In the production window, [select](RecordSelection) the component (**CO**) you want to deduct from the BOM, e.g. "Carrots unwashed".
  ![](assets/ProductionCompletion_MaterialConsumption.png)

-1. Select "Open HU Selection Window" via the quick actions button.<br>
+1. [Start the quick action](StartAction) "Open HU Selection Window".<br>
  ![](assets/Open_HU-Selection-Window.png)

 1. An overview of the matching handling units (HU) from stock opens up.